Hanamiyama Park 花見山公園

 Every spring, hundreds of thousands of visitors flock to Hanamiyama Park to see the remarkable work of the Abe family.
 Since they first opened their privately owned farmland to the public as a park in 1959.
 Visit this park to enjoy hundreds of cherry blossoms and other flowers.

 The park is a 15-minute bus ride from Fukushima Station.

 From Tokyo, take the Tohoku Shinkansen to Fukushima Station.
 During cherry blossom season, a 15-minute bus ride will take you within walking distance of the park entrance.

-The Abe family began planting the hillsides around their farm in the 1920s as a way to generate income by selling flowers.
+The Abe family began planting the hillsides around their farm in the 1920s as a way to generate extra income by selling flowers.

-Multitude of flowers
+A multitude of flowers

 Walking paths and scenery

 You can find information about walking paths and wheelchair accessibility by enquiring at the visitor booth.

 * The information on this page may be subject to change due to COVID-19.